Newly Diagnosed with Diabetes? Get your free diabetes beginner's guide, available in English and Spanish.

 3 minute read

-If you lose Medicaid coverage, do not panic.
-There are options to ensure continuity of care for your diabetes management.
+If you lose Medicaid coverage, don’t panic.
+There are options to help you manage your diabetes with minimal interruption.

-Medicaid is the largest payer for health care in the United States, covering more than 90 million people—that is one in four Americans.
-While reliant on federal funding, coverage and qualifications change from state-to-state and can change when major funding changes happen at the federal level.
-What does this mean for people who rely on Medicaid—especially people with diabetes?
+As the largest payer for health care in the United States, Medicaid relies on federal funding.
+Coverage and qualifications vary from state-to-state, and can shift when major funding changes happen at a federal level.

 What is Medicaid?

-In the land of privatized health insurance, Medicaid is a beacon of hope for many and a robust social safety net that keeps millions of people alive.
-Most of the people covered by Medicaid are low-income populations—this includes children, seniors, pregnant individuals and people with disabilities like diabetes.
+In a healthcare system built on private insurance, Medicaid is a lifeline for millions.
+Most of the 90 million people covered by Medicaid are low-income populations, including children, seniors, pregnant individuals and people with disabilities like diabetes.

 Medicaid works like any other insurance plan, except there are no monthly premiums, no yearly deductibles and there are rarely co-payments for medicines like insulin or emergency room visits.